isomerpages/pa-cdcse/_who-we-are/Introduction.md

 <p>The South East Community Development Council (CDC) was set up on 24 November
 2001.
-Spanning the scenic eastern coast of Singapore, the South East District comprises the Marine Parade Group Representative Constituency (GRC), East Coast GRC, MacPherson Single Member Constituency (SMC) and&nbsp;Mountbatten SMC; it is home to more than 500,000 residents.
+Spanning the scenic eastern coast of Singapore, the South East District comprises the Marine Parade Group Representative Constituency (GRC), East Coast GRC, and&nbsp;Mountbatten SMC; it is home to more than 500,000 residents.
 The District includes some of the island’s most vibrant, historical and beautiful neighbourhoods, such as Geylang Serai, Joo Chiat, Bedok and Marine Parade.</p>
 <h2><strong>Your Social Broker</strong></h2>
 <p>At the helm of South East CDC is Mayor Dinesh, who leads the team in fulfilling
 the CDC’s mission – an Aggregator of Needs and Resources, Builder of Capability